 Land and Water Team

-Mission: To help implement sustainable practices in all land and water related management systems at Florida Tech.
+Mission: To implement sustainable practices in land and water related management systems at Florida Tech.

 Current projects Include:

-We selling the soil and fertilizer products back to the Facilities Dept. of F.I.T. in a closed loop sustainability business model that is a win-win for all.
-This is a solid opportunity for those interested in vermiform composting, permaculture, or just looking to play with worms and make excellent soil!
-For more information, contact: Seth Steward at: firstname.lastname@example.org
+We sell the soil and fertilizer products back to the Facilities Dept. of F.I.T. in a closed loop sustainability business model that is a win-win for all.
+This is a nice opportunity for those interested in vermiform composting, permaculture, and the opportunity to create excellent soil and liquid ti fertilizer in our beautiful campus botanical gardens (The Jungle).
+For more information or to arrange tours of the composting area, please contact Cheryl Bishop.

 Removal of Invasive Species – Botanical Garden